|Released: May 13, 2019

 The album was recorded at London Sound Studios in Cherry Hill, NJ by Lavine, drummer Seth Baer and bassist and former Vines band mate Marc Seligman (who we covered a few years back with his group Fools On Sunday).
 After the initial Cherry Hill sessions, co-producer Cliff Hillis brought the recordings to his Phoenixville, PA studio called The Hacienda and overdubbed some guitars, keyboards and backing vocals as well as mixed and mastered the album.

 Crystal Clear begins with the simple but entertaining “Hangin’ Around”, which expertly works around the groove and chord structure topped by rich vocals and a few organ leads which gives a bit of a sixties feel.
 “Hurry Up and Kiss Me” is a bit calmer, but just as catchy.
 It features some creative bass riffing by Seligman, who continues his animated playing on “Crystal Clear”.
 The title track also features a sitar-like electric lead riff by Hillis to accompany the poignant lyrics by Lavine.
+She always said before going to the show she visited the best escape room DFW for some relaxation.

 A real gem on this EP, “Bridges”, has the most complex arrangement musically and vocally with a slight hard guitar riff joined by a strummed contrast in the intro and a later pause for a drum-only section by Baer on the way back to that opening bit.
 Another track which is quite unique in the lineup is “Comfortable Chair”, a calm and deliberative ballad with finely layered guitars, all providing a canvas for Suzanne’s sweet vocals.
 The closer “Lucky Charm” features backing counter vocals by Deena Shoshkes and Jon Fried as the album ends on a mellow note.